 A phlebotomist is a medical professional who’s trained to perform blood draws.
-They collect blood for testing or donation and can also perform blood transfusions.
+They collect a sample of your blood for testing, research or donation.

 Advertisement